 So with its high rate of sufficiency and simplicity to apply, does Vitaros have any disadvantages?

 Yes.
 As a prostaglandin it does not stay active for as long as PDE5 inhibitor drugs.

 The good news, however, is that it may be slightly longer-lasting than MUSE and Caverject in some cases, lasting for up to two hours instead of one.

 In addition to being easier to apply, it is also more discreet, and likely won’t take as long to prepare as the injection.

 On the other hand, while it is quicker to react in the body than most pills on average, it may be a little slower than its prostaglandin counterparts, taking up to half an hour to work.

-This chewable form of erectile dysfunction pill made by Mercury Pharma is likely the most discreet of all the products on this list, and the easiest to take.
+This chewable form of erectile dysfunction pill was made by Mercury Pharma and able to boast being the most discreet of all the products on this list, as well as the easiest to take.

-It contains exactly the same active ingredient as Viagra, a PDE5 inhibitor called sildenafil, and works in a likewise manner.
+It contained exactly the same active ingredient as Viagra, a PDE5 inhibitor called sildenafil, and worked in a likewise manner.

-Unlike the solid tablet version, it doesn’t need to be taken with water.
+Unlike the solid tablet version, it didn’t need to be taken with water.

 This is because the medication, like regular pills, is taken orally and needs to be digested by the body; whereas drugs like Caverject, MUSE and Vitaros by being applied directly to the penis, are taken up into the bloodstream quickly, and get to work more or less straight away.